LispCookbook/cl-cookbook/getting-started.md

 debugger.
 This can be annoying in certain cases, so you might want to use SBCL's `--disable-debugger` option.

+Also, note that `icl` (see above) doesn't have an interactive debugger, it prints the error message and allows you to print the backtrace.

 ## Libraries

 Common Lisp has thousands of libraries available under a free software license.
 See: